IBM/cloud-functions-workshops/101-workshop-nodejs/ex3-connecting-actions-to-event-sources/triggers.md

     }
     ```

-    The `locationUpdate` Trigger will now include these parameters using the default values supplied whenever fired.
+    The `locationUpdate` trigger will now include these parameters using the default values supplied whenever fired.

 {% hint style="warning" %}
-**Events you fire to the `locationUpdate` trigger currently do not do anything.** To be useful, we need to create a **rule** that associates the trigger with an action.
+Events you fire to the `locationUpdate` trigger currently do not do anything.
+To be useful, you need to create a rule that associates the trigger with an action.
 {% endhint %}

 {% hint style="success" %}
-🎉 **Let's keep going by connecting actions to triggers...**
+Let's continue by connecting actions to triggers.
 {% endhint %}